mia-platform/documentation/docs/fast_data/faq/fast-data-versioning.md

 ## Versions With Known issues

-Here are listed all the services version that are affected by a known bug that prevents the plugins from working as intended.
+Here are listed all the services version that are affected by a known issue that prevents the plugins from working as intended.

 ### Real-Time Updater